xen0n/github-rs/CONTRIBUTING.md

 endpoints still need to be implemented see the [endpoints](./docs/endpoints.md) docs.

+Due to the use of certain features github-rs requires rustc version 1.18 or higher.

+To run tests, you will need a auth token from GitHub.
+You can follow official [GitHub documentation](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to get a personal access token for testing.
+Once you have an access token, create a file tests/auth_token with your token as the only string.
+Run `cargo test` to make sure all tests pass.

 ## Documentation
 As with any project, documentation is a key part that can make or break usage of a library.
 Why use the best library ever if it has no documentation?
 With that